blueprinted-io/.github/profile/README.md

 If you want proof, capability, and growth—welcome to blueprinted.io.”

 ---

+## License and Open Source Ethos

+This project is **open source** under the [Apache 2.0 License](LICENSE.md) with a Commons Clause restricting direct SaaS resale.
+You are free to use, fork, and adapt blueprinted.io for commercial and non-commercial purposes—just don’t turn around and sell the core as a SaaS product without permission.

+- Attribution is requested for any public or commercial use.
+- See LICENSE.md for details.
+- “blueprinted.io” and associated branding are trademarks of [Your Name/Company].

+We strongly encourage contributions, peer review, and adaptation—if you make it better, please open a PR!

+---

+## Contributing

+Contributions, feedback, and bug reports are welcome!
+If you’d like to contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+*If you’re a learning specialist, SME, or have ideas on proof models, your input is especially valuable.*

+---

+---

+## Disclaimer

+blueprinted.io is an independent open source project and is not affiliated with, endorsed by, or sponsored by any of the vendors or platforms referenced in its documentation or examples.

+---

+---

+## What’s Next?

+- CLI MVP for ingesting and querying learning objects
+- SQLite-based task storage (upgradeable to Postgres)
+- Web interface for human review and SME approval
+- Automated AI ingestion pipeline for new docs

+For more, see [ROADMAP.md](ROADMAP.md) (coming soon).

+---

 *This doc will evolve as the project moves from vision to working code.
 Want to challenge or contribute?
 Reach out at ewan@blueprinted.io.*